Khadija Shaw

+Shaw previously played for Division 1 club Bordeaux, became top scorer in the 2020–21 season, and was twice awarded Player of the Month.
+With Manchester City, she is a League Cup winner and was voted Player of the Season for the club as top scorer in the 2022–23 season.
+For the same season, Shaw was named in the WSL Team of the Year, and twice awarded WSL Player of the Month.
+The following season, she was named FWA Women's Footballer of the Year.

 Early life

 Shaw was born in Spanish Town, Jamaica to George Shaw, a shoemaker, and mother Monica, a chicken farmer.
 She was the youngest of 13 brothers and sisters.
 Shaw was nicknamed 'Bunny' by her brother Kentardo because of a fondness for carrots at an early age.
-She attended high school at St Jago High School.
+She attended high school at St. Jago High School.

-Shaw begun playing football with her older brothers before being taught by her brother Kentardo at age 10.
+Shaw began playing football with her older brothers before being taught by her brother Kentardo at age 10.
 At age 13, Shaw was called up for the Jamaica U15s team for the first time.
-While representing Jamaica, she begun received scholarships offer from Navarro College in Texas and Eastern Florida State College.
+While representing Jamaica, she received scholarship offers from Navarro College in Texas and Eastern Florida State College.
 She was then scouted by the University of Tennessee.
 She graduated from the University of Tennessee with a degree in communication.

 College career

 Shaw played her first two years of junior college at Eastern Florida State College, earning NSCAA first-team National Junior College Athletic Association All-America honors in 2016.

 In 2017, Shaw transferred to the University of Tennessee.
 During her time with the Tennessee Volunteers, she was converted from a midfielder to a striker by her coach Brian Pensky.
 She was named to the All-SEC first team in both her seasons with Tennessee and was awarded SEC Offensive Player of the Year as a senior in 2018.
 She decided against entering into the NWSL Draft after college in order to look at overseas options in Europe and Asia.